-with do
+with do vith do

-adj./adv. do/does subject verb
+adj./a dv. do /does subject verb

-How often do you study?
+often do you study?

-often does the bus come?
+Hov often the bus come?

-long it take to get into town?
+HOV v long do es it take to get into town?

-much IT cost to get a taxi?
+much It cost to get a taxi?

-with be
+with be Quick Review

-adj./adv. be verb more information Г

-How far is it to the city?

-crowded the lounge?

-often you late?

-old are you?

-many there?

-Look at the how questions in the two grammar tables.
-Which how question is covered in...
+a dj./adv. be v erb more i nformation Look at the how questions in the tw stions in the two

+far is it to the city? the lounge? grammar tables.
+Which how questions

+cro wded IS is covered in

+How oft en you late? te?
 Unit 3 Lesson 1?
-How?
+How ?

+old are you? there?
 Unit 4 Lesson 1?
-How?
+How

-Unit 5 Lesson 3?
-How 7
+ma ny Unit 5 Lesson 3?
+How